 - With all the circulating pumps in the "OFF" position, power up the furnace.
-A low water alarm should display on the control screen. - Fill the furnace with water until the "Low Water" alarm is cleared.
+The "Alarms" page will display on the screen indicating a "Low Water" alarm. - Fill the furnace with water until the "Low Water" alarm is cleared.
 Do not fill the unit to the full mark on the rooftop float indicator as this will cause spillage when the water expands as it is heated. - Start up the system pumps and purge any remaining air from the system piping.
 Check for, and repair any leaks at this time. - After the initial fire and the furnace has reached its set temperature, top up the water until the float indicator on the roof shows full. - Check the water level weekly and add water as necessary.
 There is evaporation from an open system and adding 6-10 gallons per year is not unusual.